AndrewZhou924/Awesome-model-inversion-attack/README.md

 A curated list of resources for model inversion attack (MIA).

 ### What is the model inversion attack?

+The goal of model inversion attacks is to recreate training data or sensitive attributes.
+(Chen et al, 2021.)

 In model inversion attacks, a malicious user attempts to recover the private dataset used to train a supervised neural network.
 A successful model inversion attack should generate realistic and diverse samples that accurately describe each of the classes in the private dataset.

-(by Variational Model Inversion Attacks, Wang et al, 2021.)
+(Wang et al, 2021.)

 ### Survey
 Arxiv 2021 - A Survey of Privacy Attacks in Machine Learning.